Certora/Documentation/docs/gambit/mutation-verifier.md

 - `"offline"` : run mutation testing without internet connection, skipping the UI output and other web functions.
 Expects a boolean and defaults to `false`.
 - `"staging"` : if your run script does not already have `--staging`, you can also add it to Gambit.
-  Similar to Prover, you can provide the branch name for running mutant verification on `--staging`.
+  Similar to the Prover, you can provide the branch name for running mutant verification on `--staging`.
 We support `"staging" : true` as an alternative to `"staging" : "master"`.
 Omitting this key will cause verification to run locally